mr-srxl/burp_collab/README.md

 2.click at SQl
 3.past it
 4.click at Go
-5.copy Files into your webserver
+5.copy burp dir into your webserver
 6.login
 ```
 # > 📷 screenshots